lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 .. figure:: /_static/portal_UTAK_experienced_task2b.png
 	:name: portal_UTAK_experienced_task2b
-	:alt: A screenshot of ...
+	:alt: A screenshot of the coverage and red sequence in a color-magnitude diagram with cluster members highlighted.

+	Red sequence with cluster members highlighted